Bayesian estimation of dynamic weights in Gaussian mixture models: Adapting the precision-based method for polynomial models

 where $ \vmu_k $ is the same in \eqref{mod:mat-pol-ss1}-\eqref{mod:mat-pol-ss2} for $ k = 1, 2, \ldots, p $.

 Similarly, if $ V^{-1} \sim \Gamma(\nu_{y}, \eta_{y}) $, then

 where

 All the posteriors above are conjugated, which allows the use of the Gibbs algorithm.
-In the next section, we deal with the case where the relationship between observation and state equations is nonlinear, which encompasses as a special case the dynamic mixture weights.
+In the next section, we deal with the case where the relationship between observation and state equations is nonlinear, which can be used to deal with the dynamic mixture weights (see Section \ref{sec:dynmixw}).
 This situation demands more computational efforts and our approach tends to simplify the development of the method.

-The derivation of the results presented in this subsection is available in the supplementary material.
+The derivation of the results presented in this subsection is available in a supplementary material.